DiegoSousa/MySimpleCRM/README.md

 	cd ~/workspace/

-3.1 - Ctrl+c and Ctrl+v in terminal:
+3.1 - Ctrl+C and Ctrl+V in terminal:

 	git clone git@github.com:DiegoSousa/MessengerConcurrent.git

 4 - In eclipse go in:

 	file -> import -> type in the search above "Existing maven projects" -> next -> Browser -> select the project messengerConcurrent -> Finish.

 4.1 - Wait until the maven download all libraries.